Restoration Recovery outpatient addiction treatment logo

 First appointment — Friday in Ringgold

 Bring a valid photo ID, your insurance card (if applicable), and a list of any medications you currently take.
-The visit takes 60 to 120 minutes and follows our four-step intake: a DSM-5 substance use disorder assessment plus a COWS (Clinical Opiate Withdrawal Scale) score, then counseling intake, then doctor evaluation, then prescription or injection ordering.
+The visit takes 2 to 3 hours and follows our four-step intake: a DSM-5 substance use disorder assessment plus a COWS (Clinical Opiate Withdrawal Scale) score, then counseling intake, then doctor evaluation, then prescription or injection ordering.

 First stabilization week